fserb/canvas2D/spec/display-list-object.md

 Display List Object (DLO)
 =========================

+> This explainer is an incomplete working draft.

 **Status**: explainer.

 _A format and API for efficiently creating, transmitting, modifying and rendering UI and graphics on 2D Canvas._